chuyinking/wss-rkhs/README.md

 ## Data Preparation
 To be added...

-## Training
+## Train
-We offer the training codes for our method and also the comparison methods in the same framework.
+We provide training code for our method and the comparison methods in the same framework.
 The codes are

 > train_rkhs.py (ours)
 >